MY CHILDHOOD ENDED when I was ten.

 ‘I’ll be sweet,’ he said.
 ‘What are they gonna do to me?’

 The bravery was simulated.
-His biological parents scared the shit out of him, especially Michael Israel.
+His biological parents scared the shit out of him, especially Michael Shelley.
 The skinny prophet inspired deep breaths and sweaty palms at midnight, but John didn’t believe a nightmare could materialise in real life.

 Anticipation failed to weaken his panic when the apparition finally manifested.
 John heard the brake pads of a car whining to a stop outside our house.
 He stood at the front window and faced his gravest fear.
 A white Chrysler Valiant, old and long, sat stationary on the street.
 Red upholstery glowed through the tinted windows.
 Rosary beads swayed from the rearview mirror.

-Michael Israel climbed from the driver’s seat and stood on the footpath.
+Michael Shelley climbed from the driver’s seat and stood on the footpath.
 He was fifty-six years old.
 A white, billowy robe ran to the tips of his thin wrists and ankles.
 Greying beard and ponytail.
 Voice deep enough to fill a cathedral.

 ‘Joshua,’ he said.
 ‘I need to speak with you now.’